bitsai/jarvis/README.md

 # Jarvis

-Voice-driven remote control for applications, inspired by Iron Man's Jarvis.
+Voice-driven interface for stuff, inspired by Iron Man's Jarvis.

-Currently only runs under OSX.
+Currently only runs on OSX.

 ## Usage